kosail/kosail/README.md

 shyness = null;
 selfPresentation.pop();
 ```
-I’m currently working hard [learning Java](https://github.com/kosail/Learning-Java) for school and [developing my own projects](https://github.com/kosail/Java-Small-Projects) to become a Java Developer anytime soon in the future.
-Heading to learn Assembly and C in the near future. <br>
+I’m currently working hard [learning Java](https://github.com/kosail/Learning-Java) for school and [developing my own projects](https://github.com/kosail/Java-Small-Projects) to become a Java Web Developer anytime soon in the future.
+Also deeping into C++ for competitive programming.<br>
 I like Lua, cats, the Japanese language and Linux. 🐱

 <!-- Social badges section -->